Friday, 29 August 2025

 Lance is still unwell and is too scared to eat in case it comes back up or shoots out the other end.
 So it is good that we have finished our safaris and are off to Mauritius in the morning to relax.

-According to an old African folklore the wildebeest was created from the leftover parts of other animals: a buffalo's horns, a baboon’s face, a hyena body with the hump and short back legs, a lion's tail, and horse's legs.
+According to an old African folklore, the wildebeest was created from the leftover parts of other animals: a buffalo's horns, a baboon’s face, a hyena's body with the hump and short back legs, a lion's tail, and a horse's legs.

-In several places the pin digits are scrambled when you put your pin in.
-This is to stop someone watching your movement and copying the pattern easily.
+In several places, the pin digits are scrambled when you put your pin in.
+This is to stop someone from watching your movement and copying the pattern easily.
 Do you know how hard it is to put in your pin and not follow your normal finger movement!

 Sandi and I have had to buy some nail polish remover because our toenail polish has melted in the heat!